prabhakar-sivanesan/Custom-keypoint-detection/README.md

                         with at least one annotation
 ```
 ```
-python split_coco_dataset.py -s 0.8  dataset/annotations/Plier\ keypoint.json
+python split_coco_dataset.py -s 0.7  dataset/annotations/Plier\ keypoint.json
             dataset/annotations/train_data.json dataset/annotations/validation_data.json
 ```

-This script will split the data with 80% into training data and 20% into validation data.
+This script will split the data with 70% into training data and 30% into validation data.
 Thanks to [cocosplit repo from akarazniewicz](https://github.com/akarazniewicz/cocosplit), most part of the script is inspired from his work and just made few adjustments to it.

+### Creating label map

 ## Model preparation